A Food Allergy Sufferer’s Guide to Singapore

 Culprits: Things that contain soy or fish sauce (see above); wheat flour is sometimes used to thicken gravies.
 Note that “barley” drinks are usually prepared with Job’s tears, which are gluten-free.

 There are establishments which have gluten-free options on their menus, such as The Soup Spoon chain, Entre-Nous, HRVST and Super Loco at Customs House and Robertson Quay, but there’s the risk of cross-contamination for very sensitive people.
 Then there is The Butcher’s Wife, where the menu is gluten-free.
 All these places usually do not serve Singaporean cuisine.

 Tips for Visitors with Food Allergies

 - Do your research.
 Reading this post is a good start, if I may say so.
-Search forums and ask if you can’t get the answers you’re looking for.
+Search travel and expatriate forums and ask if you can’t get the answers you’re looking for.

 - Going to a restaurant?
 Call well ahead to reserve a spot and let them know your needs.
 They’ll appreciate this far more than if you were to walk in unannounced and make your demands.
 If you have an allergen-free version of an essential condiment, bring it along for the restaurant’s use.

 - Get a knowledgeable local to take you places and double up as an interpreter.